tmkeil/IonicAngularApp/README.md

 ## 🧑‍💻 Author

-Built with ❤️ by [Tobias Keil] for use in a real-world setting at Mercedes-Benz.
+Built with ❤️ by Me for use for colleges at the assembly line at Mercedes-Benz.